lumail/lumail/API.md

 API
 ===

-The core idea of lumail2, and the reason for writing it, is that everything is an object.
+The core idea of lumail2, and the reason for writing it rather than continuing to extend the version one project, is that everything is an object.

 At the moment we have objects for working with:

 * Configuration variables.
+* Files.
 * Maildirs.
 * Messages.
 * The screen.
     * The status-panel, which is optionally displayed upon the screen.

 Variables
 ---------

-We have a number of variables which are special, the most important ones will be:
+We have a number of variables which are special, the most important ones are:

 * `maildir.prefix`
     * This holds the prefix to the maildir hierarchy.
-* `global.mode`
-    * This holds the name of the currently active display-mode
 * `global.editor`
     * The user's editor.
 * `global.from`
     * The email address to send messages from.
+* `global.history`
+    * The name of the file to write input-history to.
+* `global.mode`
+    * This holds the name of the currently active display-mode

 For each mode that has a display there will be a `$mode.max` to store the count of the objects, as well as `$mode.current`.